 Young people are more likely to be victims of crime, become involved in criminal activity, and have strong views about policing.
-The Youth Commission comprises 20 young people selected by their peers to work with the Police and Crime Commissioner and represent the views of young people to the police.
-This Plan has benefited from their views on issues such as Child Sexual Exploitation and mental health.
+The Youth Commission comprises 20 young volunteers selected by their peers from across the West Midlands to work with the Police and Crime Commissioner and represent the views of young people to the police.
+This Plan has benefited from their views on issues such as Child Sexual Exploitation, mental health and knife crime.
 We will ensure that Youth Commissioners remain an effective channel for communicating with young people.
 The Youth Commission will support a review of the Young Persons Strategy.